Call of Duty: Modern Warfare III (2023 video game): Development

 Modern Warfare III was developed by Sledgehammer Games, and is the fifth mainline Call of Duty title that the studio has worked on, after co-creating 2011's Modern Warfare 3 with Infinity Ward and developing 2014's Advanced Warfare, 2017's WWII and 2021's Vanguard.

-After wrapping development on Vanguard, Sledgehammer Games reportedly began early work on a sequel to Advanced Warfare, but Activision chose to shelve the project before it could get far into production; instead, Activision assigned the studio to create an expansion pack for the then-upcoming Modern Warfare II (2022).
-According to Bloomberg's Jason Schreier, the expansion was originally intended to feature a new, smaller-scale single-player campaign, which was planned to be set in Mexico, along with new content for Modern Warfare IIs multiplayer component.
+After wrapping development on Vanguard, Sledgehammer Games began early work on a sequel to Advanced Warfare, but Activision chose to shelve the project before it could get far into production and assign the studio to create an expansion pack for the then-upcoming Call of Duty: Modern Warfare II (2022).
+According to Bloomberg Newss Jason Schreier, the expansion was originally intended to feature a new, smaller-scale single-player campaign, which was planned to be set in Mexico, along with new content for Modern Warfare IIs multiplayer component.
+As with Modern Warfare II, Modern Warfare III was developed on the IW 9.0 engine.

 By Summer 2022, however, Activision chose to reboot the project entirely, tasking Sledgehammer Games with creating a direct, fully-fledged sequel to Modern Warfare II that would feature a rebooted version of original Modern Warfare trilogy antagonist Vladimir Makarov.
-This decision reportedly left the studio's developers with roughly sixteen months to develop Modern Warfare III, which was a similar schedule to what they faced when developing Vanguard.
+This decision left the studio's developers with roughly sixteen months to develop Modern Warfare III, which was a similar schedule to what they faced when developing Vanguard.
 Treyarch, the lead developer behind the Black Ops sub-series, were also tasked with creating a Zombies mode for Modern Warfare III, making it the first Modern Warfare title to feature a Zombies mode.

 In another report from Schreier, some developers at Sledgehammer Games claimed that they had initially not been made aware of the decision to turn the project into a full release, leading to crunch.
-In addition, certain developers were also frustrated with executives at Infinity Ward, who had reportedly stepped in at numerous times during development to make significant (and sometimes unwanted) changes to the project.
+In addition, certain developers were also frustrated with executives at Infinity Ward, who had stepped in at numerous times during development to make significant changes to the project.
 Aaron Halon, Sledgehammer Games' studio head, has publicly denied Schreier's reporting, stating that plans for the game began "long before we wrapped up our previous game" and that Modern Warfare III was "a labor of love" that had been "years in the making".